-Ms. Schmidt has also determined that for each year of the first five years the rule is in effect, the public benefit anticipated as a result of enforcing the rule will be to conform commission entry requirements to the standards accepted and utilized by other states and USDA.
+Ms. Schmidt has also determined that for each year of the first five years the rules are in effect, the public benefit anticipated as a result of enforcing the rules will be to protect the swine industry from exposure to Novel Swine Enteric Coronavirus Diseases (SECD) and to conform commission cattle entry requirements to the standards accepted and utilized by other states and USDA.